 The Good News: There's a long-standing Christian set of theories about these problems, which are rooted in teleological good.
 Re-Christianize society, and it can re-emerge to take primacy.

 The Bad News: Movements are mostly the sum of the people they attract, and only secondarily their ideas.
-Many of the same people attracted to Marxism would witch to the Christian theories if that's what their societies offered, while seriously penalizing Marxism.
-So Marxism is much less of a threat, but absent effective internal gatekeeping the people in question will drag the replacement doctrines of justice to similar places - all because of who and what they ARE.
+Many of the same people attracted to Marxism would switch to the Christian theories if their societies offered that while seriously penalizing Marxism.
+So Marxism becomes much less of a threat, but absent effective internal gatekeeping the people in question will drag the replacement doctrines of justice to similar places - all because of who and what they ARE.

 Unfortunately, I don't think the Marxists will rethink their frame.